 - Stress

-These are the factors you’ll want to focus on when increasing the health of your eggs.
+These are the factors I will cover in detail to help you optimize the health of your eggs.
 Let’s look at each factor closer and examine how you can have an impact on that area…

 Blood Flow and Proper Oxygenation